 Cool Surge Portable Air Cooler: The Amish Have Done it Again!

-Cool Surge Portable Air Cooler.
-The look and feel of the ad was very much like the
+Surge Portable Air Cooler.
+The look and feel of the ad was very much like the one I had

-it was indeed marketed by the same people who brought us the Amish "Roll and
+was indeed marketed by the same people who brought us the Amish "Roll and Glow"

 The Cool Surge air cooler is basically a portable swamp cooler with a three speed fan